DimivanWell/Senior-Project-April-2023-/Circuitry/Project Circuit.md

 Given the general properties of transistors (essentially switches) we create a very low range volume knob.
 This controlled the amount of signal sent through to the amps.
 ![transitors](https://github.com/DimivanWell/Senior-Project-April-2023-/assets/105472781/661b4667-f9a1-4ce9-b8d8-db094a3ab692)

 ## An Issue:
-    The analog level from the arduino was being supplied rather high through these transistors.
-These were feeding the system when the NPN were closed.
+The analog level from the Arduino was being supplied rather high through these transistors.
+These were feeding the system when the NPN was closed.
 A high pass filter was then added to diminish this.
-This was a success, HOWEVER, when the current passed through them it effected the fine tuned self contained aux circuit.
+This was a success, HOWEVER, when the current passed through them it affected the fine-tuned self-contained aux circuit.
 The solution...

 ## Diode Bridge